dylanhross/lipydomics/README.md

 instance and the `plotting` module has functions for generating various plots using computed statistics or the data itself.
 The `identification` module has functions for identifying lipid features using different levels of information.
 The `interactive` module provides a more user-friendly text-based interface for performing lipidomics data analysis for those who are not as familiar/comfortable with the more flexible Python API.

-Documentation for all of the above modules is available in HTML format under `lipydomics/doc/lipydomics.html`.
+**Complete documentation for all modules is available in HTML format under `lipydomics/doc/lipydomics.html`.**

 # API

-## Dataset
+## Data
 The `lipydomics.data` module contains the `Dataset` object, which organizes all of the relevant data from a lipidomics analysis together.
 This includes raw data, normalized data, group assignments, experimental metadata, computed statistics, retention time calibration, and compound identifications.